etiennefd/jawws/about.md

 ## Contact and Support

 For now, the best way to contact us is to write a message to [Étienne on Twitter](https://twitter.com/etiennefd/).
+You can also [email us](mailto: hello@jawws.org).

 JAWWS has received support from [New Science](https://newscience.org/) and began during a residency at [Creator Cabins](https://www.creatorcabins.com/).
 We will set up new options to receive support soon.
 In the meantime, the best way to show your support is to subscribe to our updates newsletter: